-On September 7, 2022, the Company announced the initial MRE on the Con Mine Option Property, which is under the Con Mine Option Agreement (as defined below) from the subsidiaries of Newmont Corporation ("Newmont") and acquirable by the Company upon fulfilment of certain conditions set out in the option agreement (the "Con Mine Option Property") and located adjacent to the Company's 100% owned YCG in the Northwest Territories.
+On September 7, 2022, the Company announced the initial MRE on the Con Mine Option Property, which is under the Con Mine Option Agreement (as defined below) from the subsidiaries of Newmont Corporation ("Newmont") and acquirable by the Company upon fulfilment of certain conditions set out in the option agreement (the "Con Mine Option Property") and located adjacent to the Company's 100% owned YP in the Northwest Territories.

-The Con Mine Option Property initial MRE is comprised of:
+The Con Mine Option Property initial MRE (effective date of September 2, 2022) is comprised of:

-- Underground Indicated Mineral Resource of 0.45 million tonnes averaging 7.55 g/t for 109,000 ounces of contained gold - Underground Inferred Mineral Resource of 2.0 million tonnes averaging 6.74 g/t for 432,000 ounces of contained gold
+- Underground Indicated Mineral Resource of 0.45 million tonnes ("Mt") averaging 7.55 grams per tonne ("g/t") for 109,000 ounces of contained gold; and - Underground Inferred Mineral Resource of 2.0 Mt averaging 6.74 g/t for 432,000 ounces of contained gold

-In addition, the Company has 1.2 Moz Inferred resources on the adjacent YCG (effective date of March 14, 2021) which consists of:
+In addition, the Company has an Inferred Mineral resource of 1.2 Moz on the adjacent YP (effective date of March 14, 2021) which consists of:

-- A pit-constrained Inferred resource of 21.8 million tonnes averaging 1.25 g/t Au for 876,000 ounces of contained gold; and - An underground Inferred resource of 2.55 million tonnes averaging 4.04 g/t Au for 331,000 ounces of contained gold.
+- A pit-constrained Inferred Mineral resource of 21.8 Mt averaging 1.25 g/t Au for 876,000 ounces of contained gold; and - An underground Inferred Mineral resource of 2.55 Mt averaging 4.04 g/t Au for 331,000 ounces of contained gold.